Benefits of Tailored Advertising

 Economic Competition Benefits from Tailored Advertising

-A 2022 survey of small businesses found that 70 percent invest in tailored social media advertising, with 54 percent planning to increase their current spending, citing a wide range of benefits.4 Empirical research from 2022 supports the claim that there is fear among small businesses about the loss of tailored advertising; such businesses would see a 37 percent increase in the costs of acquiring new customers without offsite data.5 Compared to larger-scale advertisers, small business advertisers rely more heavily on tailored ads, and they would be disproportionately hurt by the loss of offsite data at every point in measurable ad distribution.6 As such, tailored advertising is essential for these small businesses to compete with large mainstream sellers with larger, more robust advertising budgets.7 A 2022 study shows that 69 percent of small and medium advertisers say they would not have been able to launch or sustain their business without digital ads tailored to the interests of consumers.
-Polled advertisers also stated that a prohibition of tailored advertising would hurt their business.8 Accordingly, without tailored advertising, D2C and other small businesses would struggle to compete.
+Tailored advertising is essential for small businesses to compete with large mainstream sellers with larger, more robust advertising budgets.4 A 2022 survey of small businesses found that 70 percent invest in tailored advertising, with 54 percent planning to increase their current spending, citing a wide range of benefits.5 Compared to larger-scale advertisers, small business advertisers rely more heavily on tailored ads, and they would be disproportionately hurt by the loss of third-party data used for ad measurement and optimization.6 A 2022 study highlights that 69 percent of small and medium advertisers would not have been able to launch or sustain their business without tailored ads.
+Polled advertisers also stated that a prohibition of tailored advertising would hurt their business.7 Small businesses experienced a 22.3% reduction in customer orders and 39.4% less revenue over 18 months when they were not able to use tailored advertising anymore.8

 Tailored Advertising Is More Cost Efficient and Boosts Revenue

-Tailored advertising contrasts with the contextual advertising model, where the same businesses would need to spend a higher percentage of their budget on advertising to a broader set of consumers, many of whom are less likely to become customers.9 Tailored advertising also allows both small and large businesses to maximize the efficiency of their ad spending by identifying marketing trends and using their budgets to directly reach audience segments already seeking their products.
-Data shows that small businesses utilizing tailored advertising are 16 times more likely to report sales growth as opposed to competitors who do not.10 The importance of tailored advertising is further highlighted by a 2024 study, which found that firms reliant on Meta’s platforms experienced a 37.1% relative revenue decline without tailored advertising, with small businesses being the most affected.11
+Tailored advertising contrasts with the contextual advertising model, where the same businesses would need to spend a higher percentage of their budget on advertising to a broader set of consumers, many of whom are less likely to find the information relevant to them and eventually become customers.9 Tailored advertising also allows small businesses to maximize the efficiency of their ad spending on promotions to specific audience segments more interested in their products.
+Data shows that small businesses utilizing tailored advertising are 16 times more likely to report sales growth as opposed to competitors who do not.10 The importance of tailored advertising is further highlighted by a 2024 study, which found that firms reliant on big platforms experienced a 37.1% relative revenue decline without tailored advertising, with small businesses being the most affected.11

 Direct-to-Consumer Brands Experience Growth with Tailored Advertising

 Direct-to-consumer (D2C) brands—companies that sell products directly to customers online, bypassing storefronts, wholesalers, and third-party retailers—comprise an important and growing segment of the e-commerce marketplace.
-These businesses help lower costs for consumers by reducing supply chain expenses.12 The D2C market has been estimated to be worth nearly $200 billion in 2024, doubling in size since 2020.13 This business model is revolutionary for its ability to provide high-quality goods and services to niche segments of consumers interested in various topics.14 Due to their business model, these companies depend on reaching their audiences online, and therefore rely on data-driven advertising.
+These businesses help lower costs for consumers by reducing supply chain expenses.12 The D2C market has been estimated to be worth nearly $200 billion in 2024, doubling in size since 2020.13 This business model is revolutionary for its ability to provide high-quality goods and services to niche segments of consumers interested in diverse products and services not otherwise available from mainstream businesses.14 Due to their business model, these companies depend on reaching their audiences online, and therefore rely on data-driven advertising.
 Without tailored advertising, they would struggle because they could only reach potential customers through a limited number of sites and services aligned with their niche products.
 Tailored advertising is essential for D2C brands to compete with large mainstream sellers despite having limited advertising budgets.

 Tailored Advertising Benefits Small Publishers

-Tailored Advertising Produces Greater Revenue than Alternative Forms of Advertising
+Tailored Advertising Produces More Revenue than Alternative Forms of Advertising

 For publishers, providers of digital content and services, and other sites that offer ad space for purchase, tailored advertising is extremely important.
 By using data to provide ad placements that are more likely to reach a business’s target audiences, publishers are able to sell these placements for a premium.15 This often means publishers can show fewer ads and decrease the need for paywalls to fund their content, thus improving user experience and reducing irrelevant ads.
 Not only is tailored advertising more relevant, interesting and engaging for consumers, it is also more valuable for funding publishers and digital service providers compared to other types of advertising.16 Research consistently demonstrates the increased value of tailored advertising over traditional digital ads for publishers and digital content providers.
-Data suggests that the inability to serve tailored advertising to consumers results in a decrease of 52 percent in monetizing ad inventory.17 Moreover, studies on the value of data for ad pricing show that tailored ads generally increase ad prices by a factor of two to three.18 These economic implications are even more pronounced among news publishers, as one study concluded that news publishers that are serving ads without using browser cookies—often an essential technical component of serving tailored ads—generate 62 percent less revenue.19 Prior research also indicates that news and general content websites are more negatively affected and less able to monetize their ad inventory if forced to use contextual-only advertising,20 and that cookies are especially valuable for smaller publishers lacking other user data.21
+Data suggests that the inability to serve tailored advertising to consumers results in a decrease in publisher revenue of 52 percent in monetizing ad inventory.17 These economic implications are even more pronounced among news publishers, as one study concluded that news publishers that are serving ads without using browser cookies—often an essential technical component of serving tailored ads—generate 62 percent less revenue.18 Prior research also indicates that news and general content websites are less likely to earn similar revenue while using only contextual advertising,19 and that cookies are especially valuable for smaller publishers lacking other user data.20 While this research is based on the use of third-party cookies, it speaks more generally to the value of third-party data to more effectively target ads to their users.

 Tailored Advertising Fuels Publisher Growth and Content Accessibility

 Online consumers have consistently been resistant to subscriptions and content paywalls and show conflicting attitudes when it comes to paying for online services that are currently available for free.
-In 2024, only 22 percent of Americans paid subscription fees for online (news) content while 56 percent said they are not willing to pay for this kind of content.22 In contrast to this, the importance of paid subscriptions has increased and extended its lead over advertising in the last four years and is now the most important revenue stream for 80 percent of commercial publishers.23 This highlights the contradiction between consumers’ sentiments and publishers’ revenue interests—while consumers place a high value on digital content and services, estimating they would pay $163.50 per month to maintain access if necessary, they overwhelmingly prefer a free, ad-supported model.24 In contrast, a paywall model is likely to lead to a future where consumers have access to less digital content, and potentially one where larger platforms and media sites will be able to demand subscription fees.
-Additionally, a paywall-based model restricts access to online content for a large number of consumers, as those willing to pay subscription fees are generally wealthier.25
+In 2024, only 22 percent of Americans paid subscription fees for online (news) content while 56 percent said they are not willing to pay for this kind of content.21 This highlights the contradiction between consumers’ sentiments and publishers’ revenue interests.22 Additionally, a paywall-based model restricts access to online content for a large number of consumers, as those willing to pay subscription fees are generally wealthier (also see section IV.
+Consumers).23

-While contextual advertising has been demonstrated to generate greater revenue than random advertising, contextual advertising has not demonstrated the capability of generating the same amount of revenue as tailored advertising.26 Most publishers continually rely most heavily on tailored advertising because this is more effective and thus generates more revenue, which directly benefits consumers by making products and services more cost effective or even for free.27 The digital media industry has experienced robust growth over the last two decades, providing transformative benefits, such as free or low-cast access to quality content to consumers.
+While contextual advertising has been demonstrated to generate greater revenue than random advertising, it has not demonstrated the capability of generating the same amount of revenue as tailored advertising.24 Most publishers therefore continually rely most heavily on tailored advertising,which directly benefits consumers by making their products and services more cost effective or even free of charge.25

 Tailored Advertising Promotes a More Robust, Competitive Marketplace

-Tailored advertising particularly benefits smaller publishers and app providers who lack the resources to negotiate directly with larger advertisers.28 By leveraging ad-tech platforms, sites that specialize in a specific or narrow set of topics are able to serve their customers with a wide range of relevant ads for products and services that do not relate directly to their niche content.
-This is crucial for sites that specialize in a specific or narrow set of topics, allowing them to serve their customers with a wide range of relevant ads for products and services that do not relate directly to their niche content.
+Tailored advertising particularly benefits smaller publishers and app providers who lack the resources to negotiate directly with larger advertisers.26 Small businesses can rely on ad-tech companies to make their ad inventory available to a broad array of advertisers interested in displaying ads based on consumer interests rather than only on the content the ads will appear alongside.
+This is crucial for sites that specialize in a specific or narrow set of topics without a clear commercial purpose, allowing them to serve their customers with a wide range of relevant ads for products and services that do not relate directly to their niche content.
 Curtailing the use of tailored advertising would likely have a compound effect on the marketplace, driving many smaller publishers and advertisers out of business while shoring up the market position of the larger and dominant platforms.
-This would likely also lead to less digital content options for consumers, as well as additional increases in digital ad-pricing on dominant platforms as the only avenue to reach wide and diverse audiences.29
+This would likely also lead to less digital content options for consumers, as well as additional increases in digital ad-pricing on dominant platforms as the only avenue to reach wide and diverse audiences.27

-A broad shift away from tailored advertising would deprive publishers, particularly small and medium-sized news organizations, of critical insights and much-needed revenue at a time when monetizing digital content is increasingly difficult due to consumers’ general unwillingness to pay subscription fees for these services.30 This burden falls disproportionately on smaller publishers lacking network effects to entice paid subscribers or alternative revenue strategies.31
+A broad shift away from tailored advertising would deprive publishers, particularly small and medium-sized news organizations, of critical insights and much-needed revenue at a time when monetizing digital content is increasingly difficult due to consumers’ general unwillingness to pay subscription fees for these services.28 This burden falls disproportionately on smaller publishers lacking network effects to entice paid subscribers or alternative revenue strategies.29

 Tailored Advertising Benefits Society